This post contains paid and/or affiliate links. I make a small commission at no extra cost to you. Please see our Privacy Policy.

 What is The Ecstasy of Saint Teresa?

-The Ecstasy of Saint Teresa, also known as Saint Teresa in Ecstasy or the Transverberation of Saint Teresa, is a sculptural group in white marble created by Gian Lorenzo Bernini.
-It is in the Cornaro Chapel of the Santa Maria della Vittoria church in Rome.
+The Ecstasy of Saint Teresa, also known as Saint Teresa in Ecstasy or the Transverberation of Saint Teresa, is a white marble sculpture by Gian Lorenzo Bernini.
+It’s in the Cornaro Chapel of the Santa Maria della Vittoria church in Rome.

 When was The Ecstasy of Saint Teresa created?